 In my early career I worked in and around the criminal justice system.
 Much of this appears under ATTORNEY or AUTHOR, such as writing The Real War on Crime or my new chapter on Decarceration.
-Here’s the good stuff doesn’t fit there:
+Here’s the good stuff that doesn’t fit there:

 Prison Policy Initiative

 This little think tank does cutting edge advocacy on criminal justice, especially its effect on democracy.
 I’m on the board of directors (including nine years as president) but now I’m down to the Advisory Board.

 One of our signature issues is “prison gerrymandering” – an issue I first identified in 2002.
 The trouble is that the US census counts people in prison where their bodies are held, not where they come from.
 So urban, minority (Democratic-leaning) districts are depopulated for rural, white (Republican-leaning) districts, even though the “imported constituents” can’t vote and have no real part in the community.
 Since we uncovered the issue, we’ve been engaged in efforts to fix it.
 Four states have changed their laws to mitigate the distortion, including New York and California.
 Hundreds of counties have changed their rules.